caiomcg/API-CIWeb/README.md

 ### Installation ###

-**Obs.: The following instructions were tested on Ubuntu distribution.**
+**Obs.: The following instructions were tested on Ubuntu 16.04.2 LTS**

 1. After 'git clone' command, run the following commands to install dependencies:
   - user@user:~/path_to_cloned_folder$ **npm install**